-Beeler’s produces my favorite bacon and, come to find out, little 2–3 pound spiral cut hams!
-How convenient!
-We studded two with cloves and glazed them for Easter – just enough for eight people and a just-right amount of leftovers for sandwiches.
+Beeler’s produces my favorite bacon and, come to find out, little 2–3 pound spiral cut hams—how convenient!
+We studded two with cloves and glazed them for Easter which was just enough for eight people and leftovers for sandwiches.

 Make the glaze just before you’re ready to put it on the ham and into the oven, otherwise it may harden into a little mustard caramel.
 (If this does happen, just add a tablespoon or two of water and reheat until it is a syrupy consistency and get it on the ham pronto.)